sshalem/Spring-Boot/02-JPA/12-AOP/README.md

 * Only run time weaving is available.
 * Two types of [AOP proxy](#-) is available: [JDK dynamic proxy](#-) and [CGLIB proxy](#-).

+1. Code for Aspect is defined in a singlae class
+2. Promotes code reuse and easier change
+3. Business code in app is cleaner (Apply to business funcionality like addAccount)
+4. Reduce code complexity
+5. Based on configuration
+6. Apply Aspects selectively do different parts of app
+7. No need to make changes to main application code

 [<img src="https://img.shields.io/badge/-Back to top%20-brown" height=22px>](#_)

 ---